isabella232/jest-a11y-scanner/README.md

 it('should demonstrate this matcher`s usage with erroring off', async () => {
   const render = () => '<img src="#"/>'

-  // pass anything that outputs html to axe const html = render()
+  const html = render()

   // Pass false to prevent erroring, default is true when nothing is passed